our-story-media/ourstory-resources/doc_gen/quickstart/README.md

 <Leader>

 Each deployment in Our Story (video activity group of participants) is represented as a `Shoot`.
 Through a Shoot you mange what should be captured, how to tag the content and Who and when the process can be used.
+Shoots are managed through the Dashboard.

 </Leader>

-Visit the Dashboard, and `Start New Shoot`.

-1. Create a new shoot for your deployment, making sure to fill in the date range and name.
-2. The default settings should be OK for most deployments, but please check before entering the field.

-This is the minimum required to operate with the Standalone Android application.
+<LinkButton type="danger" url="/quickstart/dashboard">Using the Dashboard</LinkButton>